jaimehernan95/Firebase-Web-Blog-App-NodeJS/README.md

 Create the application
 --------------------

-O your terminal on yout mac or Command Prompt program navigate to your directory folder project run the following command to create an APP.
+On your terminal on mac or Command Prompt program navigate to your directory folder project run the following command to create an APP.

 Tyope the command below: